 J. Wechsler, W. Mack and E. A. P. Habets

-The direction-of-arrival (DOA) of acoustic sources is an important parameter used in multichannel acoustic signal processing (ASP) to perform, e.g., source extraction.
-To make DOA estimators signal-aware, i.e., to localize only the sources of interest (SOIs) and disregard other sources, deep learning (DL)-based time-frequency masking has been used widely.
-The masking, thereby, is applied to feature representations of the microphone signals.
-DOA estimators can either be model-based or DL-based, such that the combination with the DL-based masking estimator can either be hybrid or fully data-driven.
-Although fully data-driven systems can be trained end-to-end, existing training losses for hybrid systems like weighted steered-response power require ground-truth (GT) microphone signals, i.e., signals containing only the SOIs.
-In this work, we propose a loss function that enables training hybrid DOA estimation systems end-to-end using the noisy microphone signals and the GT DOAs of the SOIs, and hence does not dependent on the GT signals.
-We show that weighted steered-response power trained using the proposed loss performs on par with weighted steered-response power trained using an existing loss that depends on the GT microphone signals.
+The direction-of-arrival (DOA) of acoustic sources is an important parameter used in multichannel acoustic signal processing to perform, e.g., source extraction.
+Deep learning-based time-frequency masking has been widely used to make DOA estimators signal-aware, i.e., to localize only the sources of interest (SOIs) and disregard other sources.
+The mask is applied to feature representations of the microphone signals.
+DOA estimators can either be model-based or deep learning-based, such that the combination with the deep learning-based masking estimator can either be hybrid or fully data-driven.
+Although fully data-driven systems can be trained end-to-end, existing training losses for hybrid systems like weighted steered-response power require ground-truth microphone signals, i.e., signals containing only the SOIs.
+In this work, we propose a loss function that enables training hybrid DOA estimation systems end-to-end using the noisy microphone signals and the ground-truth DOAs of the SOIs, and hence does not dependent on the ground-truth signals.
+We show that weighted steered-response power trained using the proposed loss performs on par with weighted steered-response power trained using an existing loss that depends on the ground-truth microphone signals.
 End-to-end training yields consistent performance irrespective of the explicit application of phase transform weighting.

 Note that the SPS-based masking and the proposed masking are not devised for source extraction.